rei/rei-cedar-docs/docs/getting-started/handoff/README.md

 ## Prototypes
 Cedar doesn’t have a process for prototyping yet.
-Most REI teams use InVision.
+Most teams in REI use InVision.
 Abstract might support prototyping in the future.
 To read more, see this [Abstract](https://spectrum.chat/abstract/feature-requests/sketch-prototype-support~3e9594cf-edde-422b-a3e2-58c4019aae87?m=MTU2NzQ2OTI3NjI0Ng==) forum.